Alter80/freeverse-client/README.md

 # Alt-Medic
-This website is an online health platfrom.
+This website is a FREE GAMEs list Library.

 ## website link